 The whole tour ended up with everyone’s favorite part.

 Simple drinking at the bar, but this time Becherovka only.

 Becherovka currently has 4 types of drinks and we got to taste them all with the basic description and introduction from the tour guide.

 The whole mood of the tour was so light-headed and relaxed.
 I was enjoying it so much, mostly for the vibe of it.

 We were so hungry by the time we left the alcohol museum so we just ate at the closest restaurant we could find.

 It was still raining but that was not stopping us.
 What was stopping us from any more adventures was a train we needed to catch in order to continue with our exploration of the Czech republic.

 We did manage to do some more walking around to get some souvenirs from Karlovy Vary, but I don’t think I’ll ever forget this trip.

-As we left our bags at the hotel, we headed up the horrible hill to get them and then head back down by bus this time, as the raining was only increasing.
+As we left our bags at the hotel, we headed up the horrible hill to get them and then head back down by bus this time, as the rain was only increasing.

 Karlovy Vary left an amazing impression on me.
 I was aware that the city was popular for its beauty but that is something everyone needs to witness first handed.
 It’s so hard to describe the general spirit of the place, but trust me it felt so good to just be there.